fgrsnau/rm-mdns/README.md

 From now on you can now connect to your remarkable tablet with by running `ssh root@remarkable.local`.
 To use a custom hostname change the `ExecStart` line in `rm-mdns.services`, e.g., `ExecStart=/root/rm-mdns my-custom-hostname.local.`.

-If you are looking for prebuild binary, you can download them from <https://www.stha.de/shares/rm-mdns/>.
+If you do not want to cross-compile the binary on your own, you can [download prebuild binaries][package].

 ## How to Uninstall